-On this page we monthly review the newspaper excerpts we have collected with a view of political development in the post-western world.
+On this page we monthly review the newspaper excerpts (2020 see here, 2021 see here, editorial notes see here) we have collected with a view of political development in the post-western world.
 The assumption is that drastic changes will happen sooner or later during the 21st century.
-Second, the content of our main page (humanrightsjourneys.com/sdg16) is a pointer for a justice driven development.
-Faith and the nuclear family are the key components of peaceful change.
-Not only is this proven during the millennia long search for freedom but faith today is vibrant among humans.
+Second, the content of our main page (humanrightsjourneys.com/sdg16) is a pointer for a justice driven development: Faith and the nuclear family are the key components of peaceful change, but undervalued as compared to sword monopoly and economic development.
+This has been proven during the millennia long search for freedom.
+Moreover this fact is vibrant among humans today.
 Third, changes will happen on a country basis.
 Changes happen from within.
 Fourth, comparison between countries is a useful exercise for achieving SDG16.

 Update September 2020